 Admittedly, I’ve been treating bad theology a bit sardonically thus far, however, in implementation, it is deadly – and I say that with no hyperbolic intent.
 When the Jesus most people have been taught to revere is little more than a well-dressed pile of principalities and powers in disguise, mark my words: the Christianity that results has issued the prescription for its destruction in its own handwriting – and it will inevitably implode on its own hypocrisy over time.

 We are all collectively bearing witness to the inevitable implosion of the Americanized adaptation of Christianity right now.
 Perhaps that seems an overreaction on my part but I assure you: it is not.
-Over the series of the next few blog posts, I intend to systematically address the idolatry of four different Baals currently masquerading as Jesus in the church and as such, are being worshiped accordingly.
+Over the series of the next few blog posts, I intend to systematically address the idolatry of four different Baals currently masquerading as Jesus in the church and as such are thus being worshiped accordingly.

 “But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray from a sincere and pure devotion to Christ.
 For if someone comes and proclaims another Jesus than the one we proclaimed, or if you receive a different spirit from the one you received, or if you accept a different gospel from the one you accepted, you put up with it readily enough…